-Marketers at financial institutions witnessed a slew of emerging trends and transformations last year.
-Financial marketing strategies have adapted by expanding the use of digital channels and increasing customer personalization.
+Marketers at financial institutions witnessed a slew of emerging bank marketing trends and transformations last year.
+Bank marketing strategies have adapted by expanding the use of digital channels and increasing customer personalization.
 Financial institutions can expect a greater emphasis on utilizing data to produce engaging customer experiences and financial education resources.

 - Branches Are Cool Again

 - Digital Is Here to Stay